 We searched for Canadian wetland valuation studies from several sources including i) existing wetland meta-analyses, ii) the Environmental Valuation Reference Inventory (EVRI), iii) key word searches of environmental and resource economics journals as well as online databases such as EconLit and Google Scholar, iv) as well as a recent comprehensive review of environmental valuation studies in Canada (Lloyd-Smith, 2020).

 We identified 9 wetland valuation studies in Canada that used the stated preference method to estimate people’s willingness to pay to retain or restore wetlands (Tkac, 2002; Ayokunle, 2003; Pattison et al. 2011; Lantz et al. 2013; Trenholm et al. 2013, Dias and Belcher, 2015; Vossler et al. 2020; Pattison et al. 2011; Rudd et al 2016; He et al. 2017).
 We retained studies on freshwater wetlands, and those that had information on baseline wetland acreage, the extent of wetland area changes and methodological attributes.
-For instance, we excluded Dias and Belcher (2015) from this study because it did not include enough information on baseline wetland acreage and extent of wetland change.
+We could not include Dias and Belcher (2015) in this study because it did not include enough information on baseline wetland acreage and extent of wetland change.
 Also, we excluded Rudd et al. (2016) because it focused on saltwater wetlands.

 Seven studies on freshwater wetlands were used for this study.
 Some of the seven Canadian studies estimated multiple willingness to pay estimates for different wetland conservation scenarios.
 For example, Pattison et al (2011) considered four different wetland restoration scenarios at various percentages (80%, 83%, 89%, 100%) of 1968 wetland acreage and one wetland retention scenario.
 In total, we obtained 16 value observations for the Canadian meta-analysis dataset.

 The contingent valuation method was used by all the 7 studies to value wetlands.
-Het et al (2017) compared the accuracy and effectiveness of contingent valuation and choice experiment in valuing wetlands.
-Again, except Tkac (2002) and Ayokunde (2003), all the studies were published in peer-reviewed journals.
+He et al (2017) compared the accuracy and effectiveness of contingent valuation and choice experiment in valuing wetlands.
+All the studies were published in peer-reviewed journals except Tkac (2002) and Ayokunde (2003)..
 Moreover, the studies were different with regards to the sample sizes, location of the study, and data collection year (Table 1).

 Table 1.
 Comparison of Stated Preference Wetland Valuation Studies in Canada